CloudCodesStuff/Remora-V2/README.md

 ## Why:

-I'm building Remora as a learning project (I knew next to nothing about PCBs before two weeks ago) and as a low-cost alternative to expensive monitoring equipment.
+I'm building Remora as a learning project and as a low-cost alternative to expensive monitoring equipment.

-The goal is to create a tiny node that can attach through magnets or micro suction material to machinery or vehicles.
+The goal is to create a tiny node that can attach through magnets or micro suction material to machinery or vehicles and give realtime telemtry through a web dashboard.

 ---
 #Gallery: